thchittenden/cudadb/README.md

 cudadb
 ======

 A database hosted on your graphics card!
+See http://www.contrib.andrew.cmu.edu/~tchitten/ for more information.